Is it okay to feed seaweed to dogs? A thorough explanation of the health benefits of seaweed, the appropriate amount to feed, and points to note

 2. Improves digestion

-3. Maintain healthy skin and coat
+3. Maintaining healthy skin and coat

 It is rich in vitamins A and E, which help maintain healthy skin and coat.